harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-delete-event-source-mapping.md

 ## Introduction

-- It causes the removal of event source mapping from lambda function for a certain chaos duration.
+- It causes the removal of event source mapping from an AWS Lambda function for a certain chaos duration.
 - It checks the performance of the application/service running without the event-source-mapping which can cause missing entries on DB for example.

 :::tip Fault execution flow chart